 Street Piano Project

-While we are at home right now, we’d like to ask you to join us for some fun!
-Grab your friends or a family member to record a quick video playing your favorite piece on the piano.
+If it is summer, grab your friends or a family member to record a quick video playing your favorite piece on the piano.
 You might be featured on our website!

 - Upload the video to your social media account

-- Tag us @GreatWatersNH and #StreetPianosAtHome
+- Tag us @GreatWatersNH and #StreetPianosProject

 * By submitting your video you are giving Great Waters permission to share your video via our social media channels, website, email, and more.
 We will list your name with each video for credit.